 A corn is a thickening of the skin due to friction and pressure that is usually intermittently occurring.

-Clavus is general term covering both corn and calluses [see the difference below]
+Clavus is a general term covering both corn and calluses [see the difference below]

 The term implies the thickening results from hyperkeratosis and may result in chronic pain.